lemoncheesecake/lemoncheesecake/doc/tests-and-suites.rst

 Conditional tests and suites
 ----------------------------

-A test or an entire suite can included or excluded from the test tree using the ``@lcc.conditional(condition)`` decorator.
+A test or an entire suite can included or excluded from the test tree using the ``@lcc.visible_if(condition)`` decorator.

-This decorator can be associated to both tests and suites, it takes a callback as argument.
-This callback will be called with the object to which it is associated (a module, a class or a function).
+This decorator can be associated to both tests and suites, it takes a callable as argument.
+This callable will be called with the object to which it is associated (a module, a class or a function).
-If the callback return a non-true value, then the test/suite won't be included in the test tree, meaning it won't be executed, it won't be present in the test report nor in the ``lcc show`` command output.
+If the callable return a non-true value, then the test/suite won't be included in the test tree, meaning it won't be executed, it won't be present in the test report nor in the ``lcc show`` command output.